 Fleas are one of the downsides to our fluffy friends, but they're worth it in return for the loving cuddles, invigorating walks, and fun playtimes.
-But, if you've ever stepped into a pet store and been alarmed at the range of options available to you, you’re not alone.
+But, if you've ever stepped into a pet store and been alarmed at the range of options available to you, you're not alone.

-A quick search of Chewy.com shows over 250 different flea products available, from spot-on medications, to flea medicine tablets, to the best flea treatment for dogs and the best flea treatment for cats.
+A quick search of Chewy.com shows over 250 different flea products available, from spot-on medications to flea medicine tablets, to the best flea treatment for dogs and the best flea treatment for cats.
 So, with so many options available, how are you supposed to know which is best?
 Let’s get stuck in and help you figure out which is best for you and your furry family member.